NeViRAIDE/.github/profile/README.md

 ## Hi there 👋

-This is all about NEOVIM like IDE
+This is all about NEOVIM like IDE.

+here will be screenshots and some description soon...
 <!--

 **Here are some ideas to get you started:**